 OPENING STATEMENT OF HON.
-CHARLES E. GRASSLEY, A U.S. SENATOR FROM IOWA, CHAIRMAN, COMMITTEE ON FINANCE voluted sort of hearing today.
+CHARLES E. GRASSLEY, A U.S. SENATOR FROM IOWA, CHAIRMAN, COMMITTEE ON FINANCE

 The CHAIRMAN.
 I apologize for starting the hearing 10 minutes late.
 It is not my practice.
 I was on the telephone, visiting with people about proposed health amendments on the budget resolution on the floor of the Senate.